 - Best time to go rafting is between May and August after the rainy seasons.

 - It’s about a 2 hour drive from Nairobi.
 You can drive yourself or take a matatu if you are on a budget.
 We rafted at Napoleon Rafting camp in Sagana although you can choose to go to Sagana Rapids or Savage wilderness for higher classes of rafting.
 The classes go up to 5.
+Update: Napoleon Rafting camp is longer in operation, but Sagana Rapids offers an exciting experience.

 - No special training needed.
 You only need to be good at following instructions from the guide.